Opioid Misuse, Abuse & Dependence in Vermont

 - nonmedical use of prescription-type pain relievers, tranquilizers, stimulants, and sedatives

-Using illicit drugs can cause harm in a person’s life after only one use, or “experimenting”.
+Using illegal drugs can cause harm in a person’s life after only one use, or “experimenting”.
 In other cases, harm can be caused after a long period of use and high dose use.
 Diseases like stroke and cancer can be influenced by drug use, making it easier for Vermonters to get sick if they use drugs.
-The cost of managing the impact of substance use in America is estimated to cost more than 600 billion dollars each year.
+The cost of managing the impact of substance use in America is estimated to cost more than $600 billion each year.

-It is important to look at the reasons why more Vermonters are using illicit drugs than citizens in most other states.
-The Department of Health is monitoring how our efforts are making a positive difference with illicit drug use, especially among young people in Vermont.
+It is important to look at the reasons why more Vermonters are using illegal drugs than citizens in most other states.
+The Department of Health is monitoring how our efforts are making a positive difference with illegal drug use, especially among young people in Vermont.

 See Data and Reports for more information on opioid and other drug misuse, abuse, and dependence in Vermont.